 Light pollution is a relatively recent phenomenon.
 It was only around the beginning of the 20th century, when cities began to adopt electric lighting, that light pollution started to become a problem, according to Bowling Green State University Astronomer Andy Layden.

 With that in mind, I’ve put together a guide to the best travel telescope.
-The best travel telescopes are ones that you can quickly pack and unpack and which will fit into checked or carry-on luggage.
-Star-gazing while on vacation in a much less developed (and preferably remote) location is awe-inspiring and I highly recommend you pursue it as a hobby.
+These are ones that you can quickly pack and unpack and which will fit into checked or carry-on luggage.
+Star-gazing while on vacation in a much less developed (and preferably remote) location is awe-inspiring, and I highly recommend you pursue it as a hobby.

-The Winner of the Best Travel Telescope Overall: SVBONY SV503 Telescope
+The Winner of the Best Overall: SVBONY SV503 Telescope

 |Focal length: |

 The SV503 Telescope from SVBONY in the winner of the best overall because it’s just the most high-powered and lightweight portable telescope for the price.